-You may wish to consider replacing your air conditioning or heating system if it is old, inefficient or in need of repair.
-Today's systems often more efficient than system manufactured more than 10 years ago.
+You may wish to consider replacing your air conditioning or heating system if it is old, inefficient, or in need of repair.
+Today's systems often more efficient than systems manufactured more than 10 years ago.

 How do I know if I have a sewage backup?